digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domains.rst

 .. note::

     When increasing `max request size`, the sequencer nodes need to be restarted for the new value to be taken into account.
-If the domain is not distributed, it means that the domain node needs to be restarted.
+If the sync domain is not distributed, it means that the sync domain node needs to be restarted.

 Recover From a Small Max Request Size
 -------------------------------------
 `MaxRequestSize` is a dynamic parameter starting from protocol version 4.
-This parameter configures both the grpc channel size on the sequencer node and the maximum size that a sequencer client is allowed to transfer.
+This parameter configures both the gRPC channel size on the sequencer node and the maximum size that a sequencer client is allowed to transfer.

 If the parameter is set to a very small value (roughly under `30kb`), Canton can crash because all messages are rejected by the sequencer client or by the sequencer node.
-This cannot be corrected by setting a higher value within the console, because this change request needs to be send via the sequencer and will also be rejected.
+This cannot be corrected by setting a higher value within the console, because this change request needs to be sent via the sequencer and will also be rejected.

 To recover from this crash, you need to configure `override-max-request-size` on both the sequencer node and the sequencer clients.

-On a non-distributed deployment, this means modifying both the domain and the participants configuration as follows:
+On a non-distributed deployment, this means modifying both the sync domain and the participant configuration as follows:

 .. code-block:: none